Obidiemekpo/dataacademy-labs/README.md

 ## Automated Deployment with GitHub Actions

-This repository includes a GitHub Actions workflow for automated deployment of the Terraform infrastructure.
-The workflow:
+This repository includes GitHub Actions workflows for automated deployment and destruction of the Terraform infrastructure:

+### Terraform Deploy Workflow

+The deployment workflow:

 1. Sets up a storage account for Terraform state if it doesn't exist
 2. Initializes Terraform